gshipley/enterprise_training/AdminTraining.md

 ##**Set the host name for your server**

-You need to set the hostname of your broker node.
+You need to set the hostname of your broker host.
 In order to accomplish this task, edit the */etc/sysconfig/network* file and locate the section labeled *HOSTNAME*.
 The line that you want to replace should look like this:

 	HOSTNAME=localhost.localdomain